Gottox/libsqsh-lzo/README.md

 libsqsh-lzo is licensed under the GPLv2.
 See the LICENSE file for more details.

 Keep in mind, that libsqsh itself is BSD licensed.
-The implications of this are kept as a exercise for the reader.
+The implications of this are kept as an exercise for the reader.